 A Legacy of Innovation

 The Royal Air Force and Royal Navy plan to operate 138 F-35B short takeoff/vertical landing aircraft.
 Their training took place at MCAS Beaufort, South Carolina, where British pilots and maintainers were embedded with the U.S. Marine Corps and their fleet of F-35Bs.
-The first F-35 squadron, 617 Sqn ‘Dambusters’, arrived at RAF Marham with first four aircraft in June 2018, and the 207 Squadron, the UK’s Operational Conversion Unit, was stood up there in 2019.
+The first F-35 squadron, 617 Sqn ‘Dambusters’, arrived at RAF Marham with their first four aircraft in June 2018, and the 207 Squadron, the UK’s Operational Conversion Unit, was stood up there in 2019.

 - Aircraft Variant: F-35B

 - Suppliers: 100+ Tier 1 with numerous additional sub-tier suppliers filtering throughout the UK economy